 First, Paul discounts submission to the law of Moses (the Torah), which submission is outwardly expressed in circumcision.
 It has been Paul's contention that "works of the law" (obedience to the law of Moses) is not the means by which a believer appropriates the promised Abrahamic blessings.
 The law has but two functions: it serves to make sin more sinful, thus encouraging a search for a righteousness that is apart from "works of the law", and it serves to guide those who are righteous by faith.
 Those who want to make a "good showing" as a believer, by placing themselves again under the law, serve only to promote sin, enact the law's curse, and so undermine their justification.

-Second, Paul uplifts the cross, for, as he has argued, it is the only way to stand approved before God, both in being right before God, and in living a life that images the standing that we already possess before God, by grace through faith.
+Second, Paul uplifts the cross, for, as he has argued, it is the only way to stand approved in God's sight and so receive, as a gift of grace appropriated through faith in the faithfulness of Christ, the promised blessings of the covenant - new life in Christ.
 The only ground of boasting for a believer is the righteousness which is ours in Christ through his cross and empty tomb.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.